Ordisoftware/Hebrew-Letters/README.md

 - Add option to enable or disable the web links menu.
 - Add option to enable or disable message boxes sounds.
 - Add option to set application's volume.
+- Add news in version notice in the Information menu.
 - Add show usage statistics from about box.
 - Add check update from about box.
-- Fix pasting Hebrew font whars removes special final letters.
+- Fix pasting Hebrew font chars removes special final letters.
 - Fix pasting unicode chars removes special final letters.
 - Improve copy and paste to support both Hebrew font and unicode chars from context menu and keyboard.
 - Improve check update to allow auto update or direct download or open app web page.